 - 5 tablespoon tomato sauce

 - 140 g mozzarella cheese (5oz) I used a hard one

 - 2 peppers I used red and yellow

 - 200 g spring greens (7oz) collard or kale

-- 2-3 tbsp spring onion /scallions or fresh herbs to garnish
+- 2-3 tablespoon spring onion /scallions or fresh herbs to garnish

 - Start with some prepping.
 Wash the cauliflower and break into little florets.
 Wash the peppers and cut these into strips.
 Peel and wash the onions.
 Set aside